-A combination of antirheumatic drugs and immunosuppressants slows the progression of rheumatoid arthritis, and early treatment—within the first six months of symptoms—is key.
+A combination of antirheumatic drugs and immunosuppressants slows the progression of rheumatoid arthritis, and early treatment—within the first six months of arthritis symptoms—is key.

 The typical joint replacement available today lasts only about 20 years, which means the younger you are when you first have it done, the greater the likelihood that you'll need subsequent surgeries.
-"Still, it should be considered as an option," says orthopedic surgeon Nick DiNubile, M.D., author of FrameWork: Your 7-Step Program for Healthy Muscles, Bones and Joints (Rodale).
+"Still, it should be considered as an option," says orthopedic surgeon Nick DiNubile, M.D., author of FrameWork: Your 7-Step Program for Healthy Muscles, Bones and Joints.
 "When the pain's too much to bear and you've tried all other solutions, surgery can greatly improve quality of life."

-Real Woman Arthritis Story: Audrey Sawyer Mills
+What Arthritis Feels Like For Me: Audrey Sawyer Mills

 Diagnosed with rheumatoid arthritis at age 29